-The connection that Emirati’s have with camels has been long rooted.
-Not only were these animals used as modes of transport across the vast deserts, but they were also a reliable source of food and milk to the locals.
-They have been used for trading, and as mentioned before, taking part in sporting events.
+The connection that Emiratis have with camels has been long-rooted.
+Not only were these animals used as modes of transport across the vast deserts, but they were also a reliable source of food and milk for the locals.
+They have been used for trading and, as mentioned before, taking part in sporting events.

-The camel racing events that we see now in UAE preserve that rich Emirati cultural values and reflect the region’s traditions.
+The camel racing events that we see now in UAE preserve the rich Emirati cultural values and reflect the region’s traditions.

 While the love for camel racing prevails, there are some things that have changed significantly over time.
 With the opportunity for the winning camels to walk away with cash prizes worth millions of dirhams, this internationally recognised sport has led to the rise of facilities for camel training, breeding, and research.

 Nowadays, techniques such as special artificial insemination and embryo transfer techniques are used for crossbreeding select lineages and raising camels that are meant for the racing track.
 Careful attention is given to their training and nutrition in order to prepare racing camels for competition.

 In the UAE, under the strict guidelines of the Emirates Camel Racing Federation, local governments encourage breeding programs and even provide subsidies to camel owners and breeders.

 In 2002, UAE outlawed any child jockeys riding the camels and welcomed lightweight robotic jockeys instead.
 The basic structure of these robotic jockeys comprises a metal frame and a cordless power drill attached to a whip that encourages the camel to run faster without causing any hurt.

 These robots are decorated in the colours of the team and placed on moulded metal saddles that go on the camel during a race.